reneuir/reneuir-web/invited_speakers.md

 # Keynote Speakers

-ReNeuIR will have two keynote talks that we will anounce soon.
+TBA: ReNeuIR will have two keynote talks that we will anounce soon.